darwinia-network/darwinia-docs-deprecated/content/en/wiki-tut-nominator.md

 The tokens' statuses are following:

-- `available` The amount of tokens that are able to transfer, bond and transfer.
+- `Available` The amount of tokens that are able to transfer, bond and transfer.

-- `bonded` The amount of tokens that cannot operated directly but does not have lock limit, which is used to gain voting power and can be taken out at any time (with a 14-day unbonding period) or add lock limit.
+- `Bonded` The amount of tokens that cannot operated directly but does not have lock limit, which is used to gain voting power and can be taken out at any time (with a 14-day unbonding period) or add lock limit.

-- `locked` The amount of tokens that cannot be operated and has a lock limit, which is used to gain voting power and earn additional KTON rewards.
+- `Locked` The amount of tokens that cannot be operated and has a lock limit, which is used to gain voting power and earn additional KTON rewards.

-- `unbonding` The amount of tokens that has been unlocked but in the unbonding period.
+- `Unbonding` The amount of tokens that has been unlocked but in the unbonding period.

 <hr />